fevangelista/Quantum-Chemistry-Foundations/README.md

 - [03 - Advanced Hückel theory: Properties](03-Hückel%20Theory%20Properties/03-Hückel%20Theory%20Properties.ipynb).
 This second tutorial on Hückel theory focuses on packaging a computational method into a class and an analysis of the charge and spin distribution and bond order. (🚧 **under construction** 🚧)

 More tutorials and updates are on the way!

+## Access via Colab

+Use [the following link](https://colab.research.google.com/github/fevangelista/Quantum-Chemistry-Foundations) to access and execute the notebooks via Google's Colab.

 ## Support